CogentRoleplayCommunity/FogentRoleplay/src/Items/UniqueWeapons/Char/Char.md

 "It has been in the family for a bit, passed down from father to son.
 It’ll be yours one day junior.
 Who knows, you might need it someday." -Destin Shaffer Sr.

-An apperently mundane greatsword with a partially shattered tip “acquired” and used by Destin Shaffer.
+An apparently mundane greatsword with a partially shattered tip “acquired” and used by Destin Shaffer.
 Destin took this sword when he left his mother and father.
 Taken because it was the least valuable weapon at his parents' blacksmith shop as his guilt prevented him from taking anything nicer.
 He always wondered why his step-father kept the hunk of junk leaning up against the wall.

 Destin used this blade in his time as a mercenary.
 He had plenty of opportunities to claim more elegant weapons from fallen opponents, though he could never part with the blade.